‘Shame on you’: Daughter of elderly man hospitalized after alleged attack delivers message to those responsible

 “He’s still beat up and swollen.
 He’s still in a lot of pain and getting stronger every day.
 We’re just remaining hopeful,” she said.
 “His mood is still good.
 If you ever met him, he’s one of the most spirited, happiest men in the world.
 He’d give you the shirt off his back.”

-State police say the elderly man was driving in the Fenway area last Thursday night when a group of 30 to 40 people on dirt bikes and ATVs forced him off the road.
+State police say the elderly man was picking up a turkey in the Fenway area last Thursday night when a group of 30 to 40 people on dirt bikes and ATVs forced him off the road.

 They then smashed his car’s windows with rocks and a pipe and when the man then tried to escape, some of the bikers followed him.